Azure/node-red-contrib-azure/README.md

 ##Documents Node
 Use `msg.payload` to work with documents in DocumentDB

-Ex: 'msg.payload' -> Still working
+Ex: 'msg.payload' -> {"dbname": "databaseName", "collName": "colletionName", "action": "C", "doc": "*"};

+*** Trying to figure out if is better to send a doc as JSON, local file or address...

+*put "C" to crete a Document
+*put "L" to list Documents
+*put "D" to delete a Document
+*put "R" to read a Document
+*put "Q" to query a document

 -----

-Read more about Azure Storage on <a href="https://azure.microsoft.com/pt-br/documentation/services/storage/">Azure Storage</a>.
+Read more about Azure DocumentDB on <a href="https://azure.microsoft.com/pt-br/documentation/services/documentdb/">Azure DocumentDB</a>.